sensu/sensu-docs/content/sensu-go/6.6/plugins/supported-integrations/email.md

 ---
 title: "Email integration"
 linkTitle: "Email"
-description: "Use the Sensu Email Handler plugin to integrate Sensu with your existing alerting workflows.
-Read about the features of Sensu's Email integration and learn how to get the plugin."
+description: "Use the Sensu Email Handler integration to send messages to the email addresses you specify based on Sensu observability event data."
 version: "6.6"
 product: "Sensu Go"
 menu: